noear/liquor/README.md

 * [https://gitee.com/xiandafu/beetl/tree/master/express-benchmark](https://gitee.com/xiandafu/beetl/tree/master/express-benchmark)

+## Security Alerts !!!

+Liquor offers full Java capabilities (anything can happen).
+It is recommended that developers do a good job of security checking (or filtering) code before submitting it to Liquor for execution.

 ## Compiler demo

 You can have package names.
 You can import classes.
 Interdependent; Can not repeat compilation; Just like you would write a java class.